cornell-colab/python-learners/about/about python learners.md

 Instructors: Iliana Burgos (itb23) and Devin Sanera (ds895)

 ## Session time and location

 Olin Library Room 703
 Fridays, 3-4pm:
-* September 16, session one: Anatomy of a Python script and common errors
+* September 16, session one: anatomy of a Python script and common errors
 * September 23, session two:
-* September 30, session three:
+* September 30, session three: comparisons and conditionals
-* October 7, session four:
+* October 7, session four: lists and loops

 Our current plan is to meet once a week for four weeks.
 After that, depending on interest, we can continue with more advanced programming topics.